 The giddy futurism that held sway in mid-century America is now long-gone.
 But the story of its rise and fall reveals much about where America has been, where it is now, and where it may be going.

-- Pre-order The Rise and Fall of the Future from the Upper West Side’s fabulous Book Culture here.
+- New York readers, you can order The Rise and Fall of the Future from the Upper West Side’s Book Culture here.

-- Pre-order The Rise and Fall of the Future from Amazon here.
+- Boston and Cambridge readers can order The Rise and Fall of the Future at Harvard Book Store here.

-- International readers and friends, The Rise and Fall of the Future is also available for pre-order from Eurospan (UK), Foyles (UK), Bol.com (Netherlands), and other bookstores.
-(This list will be updated regularly.)
+- International readers and friends, The Rise and Fall of the Future is also available from Lehmanns (Germany), Booktopia (Australia), Saxo (Denmark), Mighty Ape (New Zealand), Waterstones (UK), Eurospan (UK), Foyles (UK), Bol.com (Netherlands), and other bookstores.

 Book Jacket: McFarland Publishers.